Prussian Academy of Sciences: Origins

-Prince-elector Frederick III of Brandenburg, Germany founded the Academy under the name of Kurfürstlich Brandenburgische Societät der Wissenschaften ("Electoral Brandenburg Society of Sciences") upon the advice of Gottfried Wilhelm Leibniz, who was appointed president.
+Prince-elector Frederick III of Brandenburg, Germany founded the Academy under the name of Kurfürstlich Brandenburgische Societät der Wissenschaften ("Electoral-Brandenburger Society of Sciences") upon the advice of Gottfried Wilhelm Leibniz, who was appointed president.
 Unlike other Academies, the Prussian Academy was not directly funded out of the state treasury.
 Frederick granted it the monopoly on producing and selling calendars in Brandenburg, a suggestion from Leibniz.
 As Frederick was crowned "King in Prussia" in 1701, creating the Kingdom of Prussia, the Academy was renamed Königlich Preußische Sozietät der Wissenschaften ("Royal Prussian Society of Sciences").
 While other Academies focused on a few topics, the Prussian Academy was the first to teach both sciences and humanities.
 In 1710, the Academy statute was set, dividing the Academy into two sciences and two humanities classes.
 This was not changed until 1830, when the physics-mathematics and the philosophy-history classes replaced the four old classes.